Processors reference

 - You can write to the event message using the message mapper.

-- You can't refer to system attributes as source or output attributes.
+- You can't use system attributes as source or output attributes.

 Note that system attributes are allowed in the pipeline conditions.